Olalekan4545/Legal-Operations-Performance-Analysis-Dashboard/README.md

 - Which lawyers contribute the most value?
 - Which clients and industries generate the highest revenue?
 - How are risk, workload, and lawyer utilization distributed across the firm?

+## 📄 Dataset Description
+The dataset is a fictional legal operations dataset consisting of six related tables that model the activities of a law firm.
+It captures information on legal cases, lawyers, clients, office locations, and calendar dates, enabling comprehensive analysis of business performance and operations.

+The data includes:

+- Fact_Cases: Transactional data containing case details, billable and non-billable hours, revenue, internal costs, profit, outstanding balances, client satisfaction, risk scores, lawyer utilization, and workload metrics.
+- Dim_Case: Case attributes such as case status, outcome, complexity, practice area, case type, and priority.
+- Dim_Lawyer: Lawyer information including seniority, department, years of experience, gender, and employment status.
+- Dim_Client: Client details such as industry, company size, country, region, strategic client status, and client tenure.
+- Dim_Office: Office locations with city, country, region, and geographic coordinates for map-based analysis.
+- Dim_Date: A calendar table supporting time-based analysis by day, week, month, quarter, fiscal period, and year.

+The dataset was modeled using a star schema in Power BI, with Fact_Cases serving as the central fact table connected to the dimension tables through primary and foreign key relationships.
+This structure supports efficient reporting, interactive filtering, and detailed analysis across legal operations, financial performance, lawyer productivity, and client management.

 # 📊 Dashboard Pages